tzzcl/PSOL/README.md

 Reference:

 [1] C.-L. Zhang, Y.-H. Cao and J. Wu.
 Rethinking the Route Towards Weakly Supervised Object Localization .
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2020), Seattle, WA, USA, in press.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2020), Seattle, WA (Virtual), USA, pp. 13460-13469.
 ## Requirements
 The code needs [PyTorch][pytorch] and OpenCV.